Meditation comes in various forms for different purposes.

 Notice any tension or negativity you feel and see it appear on your skin.
 Look up the stream and follow it until you find yourself standing before a small waterfall.
 Step into the falling water and watch as the dirt and grime are wiped away.

 Feel the negativity leave every part of your body, both inside and out, and flow down the stream where it dissipates and returns to the earth for renewal.
 Continue until you feel completely free of negative energy.

 As you step from out of the waterfall, feel the sun shining on you and the water again at your feet.
 Feel the positive energy streaming from the rays of the sun and the water playfully running across your feet and the surrounding rocks below.
 Allow the positive energy to fill your body and fill the gaps left from washing away the negativity.

-Although a practitioner may have a question or situation in mind, the journey does not come with a specific intent such as what he or she will do or say or where he or she will go.
+Although a practitioner may have a question or situation in mind, the journey doesn't come with a specific intent such as what they'll do or say or where they'll go.
 This lack of detailed intent in journey is what allows the practitioner to completely transcend the rules and laws of the physical world as we know it and opens up more possibilities and perspectives.